Glareone/CKAD-Kubernetes-for-developers/README.md

 `kubectl version`
 `kubectl cluster-info`
 `kubectl gel all` - retrieve all inf about pods, deployments, etc.
+  - you also can use `-o wide` parameter to see extra information

 `kubectl run [cont-name] --image=[image-name]`
 `kubectl port-forward [pod] [ports]` - configure your proxy to expose your POD.
 `kubectl expose` - expose your ports